RadoslavK/tm-auto/NEW_TODO.md

 # Shortcoming
 * Mutations or Subs that return data.
 We need to destructure at least 1 prop even without consuming it
+  * ...specified used to update the local state, if dont want to consume then remove from schema lol
 * Nexus needs mutable arrays
 * Type backing needs a text reference instead of import